 The student's written and oral examinations are evaluated as Excellent or Satisfactory (Passed), Conditional Pass, or Unsatisfactory (Failed).
 Form #4, The Report on Qualifying Examinations, is completed by the student's examiners.
-If further work is required, the examiners will state these requirements in the report.
-In the case of a Conditional Pass, the student must complete the work no later than by registration day one year after the exam was attempted, or an examiner may choose to specify an earlier date.
-If the student satisfactorily meets the conditions for the Conditional Pass, the student submits Form #5 (Removal of Conditional Pass on Qualifying Examinations).
+If further work is required, examiners will state these requirements in the report.
+In the case of a Conditional Pass, the student must complete work no later than by registration day one year after exam was attempted, or an examiner may choose to specify an earlier date.
+If student satisfactorily meets the conditions for the Conditional Pass, the student submits Form #5 (Removal of Conditional Pass on Qualifying Examinations).
 If a student does not satisfactorily complete the condition, the examination is designated as failed.
 In cases of failing the written or oral examinations, the student may be permitted (on recommendation of the examiners) to take a second examination after a lapse of a stipulated period of time, not less than three months nor more than one calendar year after the first examination.
 If the results of the second examination are unsatisfactory, no further examinations are permitted except upon the recommendations of the examiners to, and the approval of, the full faculty.

-Eligibility for M.A.
-Degree
+Eligibility for MA Degree

-Ph.D. students are eligible for the M.A. degree upon successful completion of the qualifying examinations.
-Students must indicate to the Registrar their intent to take the M.A., and all appropriate graduation fees must be paid.
+PhD students are eligible for MA degree upon successful completion of qualifying examinations.
+Students must indicate to the Registrar their intent to take the MA, and all appropriate graduation fees must be paid.